mshiltonj/benny_cache/README.md

 This behavior works for my needs, but may not suit all users.
 I may add the ability to change this behavior.

+I have not fully tested the benny_method_index functionality with all of the ActiveRelation's varied functionality.
+Using the two together and exercising different parts of ActiveRelation may have unexpected results.
+However, in my simple case, where I use basis :has_many relationships and don't use #where, #include, etc, it works the way I need it to work.

+While simple use cases should work without issue, passing complex data structures to cached methods may confuse BennyCache.
+For more robust method caching, checkout out [CacheMethod](https://github.com/seamusabshere/cache_method).

 #### Clearing model index cache
 While method index will cache data on per-args_hash basis, clearing the cache for a model index is more a shotgun
 approach: clearing a model index cache will clear _all_ cached data for all args hashes.

-To manually clear a method index cache for a model, you do not need to instantiate the model.
-You need the primary key of the model, the method name, and use a class method:
+To manually clear a method index cache for a model, you need the primary key of the model, the method name, and use a class method.
+You do not need to instantiate the model

-    MyModel.benny_model_cache_delete(123, :method_name)
+    MyModel.benny_method_cache_delete(123, :method_name)

 However, if changes to one model might need to invalidate the data caches of another mother, this can be managed with the `BennyCache::Related` mixin.

-I have not fully tested the benny_method_index functionality with all of the ActiveRelation's varied functionality.
-Using the two together and exercising different parts of ActiveRelation may have unexpected results.
-However, in my simple case, where I use basis :has_many relationships and don't use #where, #include, etc, it works the way I need it to work.

 ### Related Indexes